Water Submetering: The Modern Solution for Fair, Accountable, and Cost-Cutting HOA Water Billing

 Cost to Implement | Low upfront cost, minimal infrastructure | Higher upfront cost, requires meter installation |

-Conservation | Limited impact, no direct incentives | Strong impact, encourages personal responsibility |
+Conservation | Limited impact, no direct incentives | Stronger impact through usage-based accountability |

-Disputes | Higher likelihood of billing conflicts | Lower likelihood, transparent usage-based bills |
+Disputes | Higher likelihood of billing conflicts | Lower likelihood due to transparent, usage-based billing |

 Sustainability | Weak alignment with conservation goals | Strong alignment with sustainability goals |